 - > prevention of money laundering and terror finance,

 - > prevention of corruption and other criminal acts,

 - > data protection,

 - > consumer protection,

-- > securities trading law,
+- > securities trading law/capital market law,

+- > banking supervisory law,

-- > banking regulatory law and
+- > antitrust law and

-- > antitrust law.
+- > IT security law.

 The compliance requirements that must be met by the Volkswagen Bank GmbH Group are determined centrally and must be implemented autonomously by the local companies.
-Any departure from the minimum requirements or the guidelines is only possible if reasons are stated (e.g. local statutory requirements) and only in consultation with and subject to the approval of the institution's compliance officer.
+Any deviation from the minimum requirements or guidelines is only possible if accompanied by a description of the reasons (such as local statutory requirements) and only in consultation with, and with the consent of, the Compliance Officer at the institution concerned.